chanzuckerberg/czi-oss-training/02-participating-in-oss/01-why-contributing-to-oss.md

 - **Stability**: Companies with internal tools that rely on community OSS projects contribute to these upstream OSS projects to ensure their stability, long-term existence, and maintenance.

 - **Adoption and Sustainability**: Organizations open source their internal projects to grow their adoption and build a community of users and contributors around them.
 Suppose the project is hosted publicly, free to use, and open to contributions.
-In that case, it adds trust in the project and its long-term availability, and more people are willing to use it, as well as opt-in for commercial services developed around the open source project, if any.
+In that case, it adds trust in the project and its long-term availability and more people are willing to use it, as well as opt-in for commercial services developed around the open source project, if any.
 Moreover, if the company intends to reduce direct investment in the project, the open source community can share maintenance efforts to keep the project active.

 - **Efficiency**: It's more efficient to solve some foundational issues in the open by collaborating with organizations and individuals in the broader tech community.
 For instance, open "standards" have wider adoption, allowing tools built with said standards to reach more people.
 Companies can then focus on more innovative work that builds on these foundations.